 Endometriosis occurs when endometrial tissue implants elsewhere in the body, often causing significant pain.
-The most frequent locations for this implantation are the ovaries, fallopian tubes and uterosacral ligament.
+The most frequent locations for this are the ovaries, fallopian tubes and uterosacral ligament.
 When the endometriosis affects these areas it is termed endopelvic.
 The most severe form of endopelvic endometriosis is rectovaginal.
-Fortunately not as common as other types, this deep, infiltrating endometriosis can encompass the vagina, rectum and rectovaginal septum, causing symptoms such as chronic pain, painful periods, pain during sex and constipation.
+Fortunately not as common as other types, this deep, infiltrating endometriosis can encompass the vagina, rectum and rectovaginal septum, causing symptoms such as chronic pain, painful periods, dyspareunia and constipation.

 The exact cause of endometriosis is unclear; however, one proposed mechanism is the transplantation theory.
 Cells of the endometrium are thought to migrate elsewhere in the body via the bloodstream and the lymphatic system.
 When the cells remain localised to the pelvic region it is known as retrograde menstruation.
 The ectopic implantation of endometrial tissue is the only known example of benign metastasis and, despite the proliferative abilities of the cells, it very rarely turns into cancer.

 Extrapelvic endometriosis is more unusual.
 This is where the endometrial cells migrate further afield.
 Endometrial deposits have been identified in the abdominal wall, the thorax, the gastrointestinal (GI) tract, the urinary tract and very rarely in the large muscles surrounding the abdomen, buttocks and hips.